mattermost/mattermost-developer-documentation/site/content/blog/2020-12-04-common-i18n-mistakes.md

 ## Mistake 2: Hard coding translations

-This mistake is a bit rarer since it requires mixing translated and non-translated text, but it comes from a real-world example in Mattermost.
+This mistake is less common since it requires mixing translated and non-translated text, but it comes from a real-world example in Mattermost.

 When you reply to an older message in Mattermost, we display "Commented on Billy's message:" to tell everyone that you're responding to Billy.
 For a while after we had translation support added, the code for that looked like this: